civican/legisinfo/42-1/bills/C-78/bill_text.md

     state that the information will be used in the investigation of the offence;

-    **identify the person who is believed to have committed the offence and the child or children** who is or are alleged to have been abducted; and
+    identify the person who is believed to have committed the offence and the child or children who is or are alleged to have been abducted; and

-    state that reasonable steps have been taken to locate the person, child or children and that the person, child or children has or have not been located, **and** set out particulars of **those** reasonable steps.
+    state that reasonable steps have been taken to locate the person, child or children and that the person, child or children has or have not been located, and set out particulars of those reasonable steps.

 #### Provincial Enforcement Service

 ### Section 15

-  **(1)** A provincial enforcement service may, for a purpose described in subsection (2), apply to the Minister, in the time and manner prescribed by the regulations, to have the information banks searched **in order to** release the information **prescribed by the regulations to the provincial enforcement service.**
+  **(1)** A provincial enforcement service may, for a purpose described in subsection (2), apply to the Minister, in the time and manner prescribed by the regulations, to have the information banks searched in order to release the information prescribed by the regulations to the provincial enforcement service.

   **(2)** An application may be made

     to obtain information about a person who is in arrears under a support provision in order to enforce the provision;

-    to locate a person who is in breach of **a parenting provision, a contact provision,** a custody provision or an access **provision** and who is believed to have with them the child or children who is or are the subject of **the provision**; or
+    to locate a person who is in breach of a parenting provision, a contact provision, a custody provision or an access provision and who is believed to have with them the child or children who is or are the subject of the provision; or

     to locate a creditor or debtor under a support provision.